 Push and pull activities are sourcing strategies that help kick off the recruiting process.
 Whether you’re looking for passive candidates who are already working or for active prospects that are searching for jobs, these tactics are a great way to start searching for the darlings of your recruitment program.

-Has your company found inventive ways to actively or passively source job candidates?
-Leave a comment using Facebook and let us know.
+Have you found ways to actively or passively source job candidates?